plandes/flex-compile/README.md

 ## Usage

-Most flexible compilers define a specific source file called the *config* file in *compile flex* parlance.
+Most flexible compilers (any subclass of `config-flex-compiler`) define a specific source file called the *config* file.

 There are the operations (also included are the [given](#key-bindings) key bindings):